-We may provide third parties with information we consider relevant in such circumstances in accordance with our Privacy Policy (alternatively known as our Privacy Statement).
+We may provide third parties with information we consider relevant in such circumstances in accordance with our Privacy Statement.

 How we will help...

 Subject to the rest of this user agreement, we aim to investigate the problem and work with you to resolve it within 60 days.
 In addition, if your problem is: